ClarkeNeedles/ParcelShield/README.md

  - Buzzer that will sound if a package is stolen without authorization

 ### Software:
+ - MQTT broker (HiveMQ) used as communication between Arduino and Flutter
  - Flutter Web App that generates OTPs
  - Enter the OTP into the delivery website so that the delivery driver can open the box and place the package
  - Web app was hosted using firebase